ISP Throttling: How Do You Know If You’re Being Throttled?

 How do I stop my ISP from throttling me without using a VPN?

-One way to stop your ISP from throttling you without using a VPN is to use a proxy server, which will hide your IP address from view.
+One way to stop your ISP from throttling you without using a VPN is to use a proxy server.
+This will hide your IP address from view.
+But, the sites you visit can still be seen by your ISP.